aspectran/aspectran.github.io/_pages/en/aspectow/why-aspectow.md

 This intuitive structure helps developers quickly adapt and increase productivity without needing a deep understanding of the framework.

----

-**Aspectow is the server built to run these powerful and easy-to-maintain applications, created with Aspectran, at peak performance and stability.**
+Aspectow is the platform built to run these powerful and easy-to-maintain applications with peak performance, stability, and comprehensive visual control.

 ## Aspectow Editions

-Aspectow offers the following editions based on the intended use:
+Aspectow offers modular editions tailored to specific usage purposes and deployment environments:

 *   **Aspectow Enterprise Edition**
     > Fully supports the Servlet specification and is suitable for building enterprise web applications.
-It includes JBoss's [Undertow](https://undertow.io) web server and [Apache Jasper](https://mvnrepository.com/artifact/org.mortbay.jasper/apache-jsp), the JSP engine used by Apache Tomcat.
+It **includes the visual management platform, Aspectow Console, by default**, alongside JBoss's [Undertow](https://undertow.io) web server and [Apache Jasper](https://mvnrepository.com/artifact/org.mortbay.jasper/apache-jsp), the JSP engine used by Apache Tomcat.

 *   **Aspectow Light Edition**
-    > A lightweight version with the Servlet specification removed, suitable for building high-performance REST API services.
+    > A lightweight, non-servlet version optimized for building high-performance REST API services with a minimal memory footprint.
 It includes JBoss's [Undertow](https://undertow.io) web server.

 *   **Aspectow Jetty Edition**
-    > A version with the Jetty web server built-in, capable of running Servlet-based web applications.
+    > A version with the Jetty web server built-in, providing flexibility for specific infrastructure requirements while running Servlet-based web applications.

 ## Aspectow's Differentiated Core Competencies

-Aspectow provides five practical and powerful core competencies that differentiate it from other WAS.
+Aspectow provides practical and powerful core competencies that differentiate it from traditional WAS and platforms:

+### 1. Unified Management Web Console (Aspectow Console)

+Beyond server execution, Aspectow includes **Aspectow Console**, a unified web interface to visually control the entire cluster and applications:
+*   **Cluster Node Management**: Real-time monitoring of node statuses (Live, Paused, Dead) and bulk action controls (Pause, Resume, Restart).
+*   **Interactive Remote Command Center**: Dispatch interactive CLI/Shell commands to specific nodes or all nodes in real time with live console streaming.
+*   **Distributed Scheduler Manager**: Offers a Dashboard view for cluster-wide schedule overview and a Detail View for node-specific job dynamic control (Pause, Resume, Details).
+*   **Security & Vault Management**: Securely manages PBE (Password-Based Encryption) security tokens and system encryption configurations.
+*   **Runtime Diagnostic Tools**: Built-in developer utilities including Wildcard Pattern Tester, AsEL Expression Evaluator, and APON Data Converter.

+### 2. High-Performance Cluster Architecture (Direct vs. Gateway)

+Aspectow supports both **Direct Mode (HTTP/REST)** for small/single cluster environments and **Gateway Mode (Redis Pub/Sub)** for large-scale dynamic clusters.
+Simply configure the Redis URI property (`aspectow.redis.uri`) to establish a high-performance distributed messaging bus.

-### 1. Native High-Performance Redis Session Store
+### 3. Native High-Performance Redis Session Store

 Through the `aspectran-rss-lettuce` module, session data is managed directly using `Lettuce`, a high-performance Redis client.
-This is significantly faster and more efficient than traditional methods that go through generic JDBC and is a key technology for accelerating the horizontal scaling of stateful services in an MSA environment.
+This is significantly faster and more efficient than traditional JDBC-based methods, accelerating the horizontal scaling of stateful services in MSA and cluster environments.

-### 2. Purpose-Driven Modular Editions

-Aspectow abandons the heavy, 'one-size-fits-all' approach.
-*   **Enterprise Edition:** Fully supports Servlets and JSP, making it suitable for traditional web applications.
-*   **Light Edition:** Lightweight by excluding Servlet features, optimized for building high-performance REST API servers.
-*   **Jetty Edition:** Uses the Jetty web server instead of Undertow, providing a flexible option for specific environments.

-This modularity helps users achieve maximum efficiency with minimal resources tailored to their specific needs.
+### 4. Built-in Real-Time AppMon Monitoring (Group - Node - App)

+Includes the `Aspectow AppMon` monitoring engine by default.
+Without complex external APM setups, observe Canvas-based traffic flow, JVM heap/thread metrics, active session tracking, and real-time/historical reverse log tailing via a 3-tier navigation (Group - Node - App).

-### 3. Proven Enterprise Stack and Stability
+### 5. Battle-Tested Enterprise Stack and Samples

-The term 'Battle-Tested' is not just a slogan.
-The `aspectow-demo` project features a practical enterprise stack composed of industry-leading libraries like `HikariCP` (high-performance DB connection pool) and `Querydsl` (type-safe queries).
-Because we have verified its stability by running complex applications on this stack, users can start developing on a reliable foundation without complex tuning.
+Through the `aspectow-demo` project, Aspectow provides a practical enterprise stack combining battle-tested libraries such as `HikariCP` (high-performance DB connection pool), `Querydsl` (type-safe queries), `JPetStore`, and `PetClinic`, allowing users to start development on a proven foundation.

-### 4. Built-in Real-Time Application Monitoring

-It provides a built-in monitoring solution called `Aspectow AppMon` by default.
-You can observe application logs and events in real-time without the complex process of installing and configuring separate monitoring tools.
-This goes beyond development convenience and is a powerful enterprise feature that significantly enhances operational stability and rapid problem-solving capabilities.

-### 5. Flexible XML-Based Server Customization

-Through configuration files like `app/config/server/server.xml`, you can finely control internal operations such as the server lifecycle and web server handler chain.
-This enables far more powerful and systematic server-level customization than Spring Boot's `application.properties` approach, allowing for flexible responses to the requirements of complex enterprise environments.

 ## Project Templates and Samples

-Instead of providing an installable package like Apache Tomcat, Aspectow offers **starter projects** to kickstart new development and **sample projects** that demonstrate how to use specific technologies, all available via GitHub.
+Aspectow offers starter projects to kickstart new development and sample/demo projects that demonstrate how to use specific technologies, all available via GitHub.
 You can develop your applications based on these projects.

 ### Starter Projects

 These projects provide only the basic environment and are intended to be used as a skeleton for starting a new project.

-*   [Aspectow](https://github.com/aspectran/aspectow): The default starter for the Aspectow Enterprise Edition.
+*   [Aspectow Enterprise](https://github.com/aspectran/aspectow-enterprise): The default starter for the Aspectow Enterprise Edition.
 *   [Aspectow Light](https://github.com/aspectran/aspectow-light): The default starter for the Aspectow Light Edition.
 *   [Aspectow Jetty](https://github.com/aspectran/aspectow-jetty): The default starter for the Aspectow Jetty Edition.

-### Sample Projects
+### Demo and Sample Projects

 These are complete, runnable projects that demonstrate how to use specific features or libraries.

+*   [Aspectow Demo Site](https://github.com/aspectran/aspectow-demo): A comprehensive demo site showcasing JPetStore, PetClinic, Examples, and AppMon running together on the Aspectow WAS.
 *   [ToDo Webapp](https://github.com/aspectran/aspectow-todo-webapp): A simple ToDo example application based on the Aspectow Enterprise Edition.
 *   [JPetStore Webapp](https://github.com/aspectran/aspectran-jpetstore): A database integration example application using MyBatis.
 *   [Petclinic Webapp](https://github.com/aspectran/aspectran-petclinic): A web application example using JPA and Thymeleaf.